-Property or Dwelling Coverage typically pays to repair or rebuild your home if it’s damaged or destroyed by an insured event like a kitchen fire or windstorm.
+Property or Dwelling Coverage pays to repair or rebuild your home if it’s damaged or destroyed by an insured event like a kitchen fire or windstorm.
 In Florida, homeowners policies (H03) pay the replacement cost (not the depreciated value) of your home.
 But the policy will not pay more than the limit you select.
 Purchase enough coverage to rebuild your home.
-You may need a separate flood policy to cover flood damage, even if caused by hurricanes.
+You may need a separate Florida flood insurance policy to cover flood damage, even if caused by hurricanes.

 Protection for Your Detached Structures - Coverage B

 Your home may have a storage shed, detached garage, or gazebo.
 You need coverage for damage to these detached structures too.
 Generally, Detached Structures are 2% or 10% of the amount of insurance you have on your home, but higher limits are available.
 If you rent a detached structure to someone else or use it in a business, be sure to tell your agent.
 You will need special coverage for these uses of a detached structure.